metabrainz/metabrainz.org/docs/oauth/client-credentials-grant.rst

 .. important::

    This grant is **restricted**.
-Only clients that MetaBrainz has explicitly whitelisted may use it.
-A client that is not whitelisted receives an ``unauthorized_client`` error even with valid credentials.
+Only clients that MetaBrainz has granted the *Client credentials grant* privilege may use it.
+A client without that privilege receives an ``unauthorized_client`` error even with valid credentials.
 If your integration needs client-credentials access, contact MetaBrainz.

 Token request
 -------------